c-tanner/laravel-deep-sync/README.md

 `composer require c-tanner/laravel-deep-sync`

-## Beyond cascading soft deletes
+## More than just cascading soft-deletes

 Cascading soft-deletes within Laravel has been covered by a number of great packages in the past.
-At it's core, though, `deleted_at` is just another class property.
+At its core, though, `deleted_at` is just another class property.

-With DeepSync, you can assign any model property as `syncable` - and choose which models should follow suit:
+While DeepSync does offer native support for cascading / syncing soft-deletes, you can also assign _any_ model property as `syncable` - and choose which models should follow suit.

+Let's take the classic `User` / `Post` example:

 ```php
 #[ObservedBy([DeepSync::class])]